-the Network Functions Implementing Regulation (NF IR) (691/2010) is in the second phase of a two-step review and update process.
+the Network Functions Implementing Regulation (NF IR) (677/2011) is in the second phase of a two-step review and update process.

-the Commission has procured a financial audit of the Network Manager, which is due to report May 2016.
+the Commission has procured a study and review of the Network Manager, which is due to report in May 2016.

 The ICB recognises the coordination of network functions through a Network Manager, to ensure optimised use of resources, as a crucial part of realising the ICB’s vision for SES.
-Through consideration of the long-term evolution of network management, the ICB supports the review of network management, providing recommendations to support the update of the NF IR.
+Through consideration of the long-term evolution of network management, the ICB supports the review of network management, providing recommendations to support the update of the Network Functions IR.

 This draft position paper contains the revisions and additions agreed at ISG/64.
 The ISG is asked to review the updated paper ahead of ICB/60.